 • Discussion of vulnerability on hacker forums

-VPRs supplement the Common Vulnerability Scoring System (CVSS) used in legacy vulnerability management.
+VPRs supplement the CVSS used in legacy vulnerability management.
 CVSS scores often rank many vulnerabilities as high or critical, even if there aren’t exploits active in real world scenarios, so VPRs help you better understand actual risk.

 What is a Common Vulnerability Scoring System (CVSS) score?